PieroMastro/pygame-playground/README.md

 # pygame-playground

-A simple demo game made with python and pygame.
-This was made as a demo for my python course at Algorithmic Academy when I was teaching .
+A basic demonstration game created using Python and Pygame.
+I developed this as a sample project for my Python course at Algorithmic Academy during my teaching tenure.

 # Requirements

 - Python 3.x
 - pygame